-2. For this purpose, the name of the programme service or of the broadcaster responsible for this programme service shall be identified in the programme service itself, at regular intervals by appropriate means.71
+2. For this purpose, the name of the programme service or of the broadcaster responsible for this programme service shall be identified in the programme service itself, at regular intervals by appropriate means.

 According to the Convention's Explanatory Report a right of reply within the meaning of the Convention is a right exercised by a natural or legal person in order to correct inaccurate facts or information, in cases where such facts or information concern him/her or constitute an attack on his/her legitimate rights (especially in regards to his or her dignity, honor or reputation).
 The modalities of exercise of this right are determined by the transmitting party: right of reply, right of correction, right of rectification, right of recourse to special bodies or procedures.
 A right of reply or other comparable legal or administrative remedies are transfrontier in character.
-Therefore, they may be exercised equally by nationals and non-nationals, residents and non-residents of Parties to the Convention.72 provide the individual with adequate means of protection against the publication of information containing inaccurate facts about him, and to give him a remedy against the publication of information, including facts and opinions, that constitutes an intrusion in his private life or an attack on his dignity, honour or reputation, whether the information was conveyed to the public through the written press, radio, television or any other mass media of a periodical nature.74
+Therefore, they may be exercised equally by nationals and non-nationals, residents and non-residents of Parties to the Convention.

-A basis for this provision is the 1974 Council of Europe Resolution on the Right of Reply.73 Its aim was to:
+A basis for this provision is the 1974 Council of Europe Resolution on the Right of Reply.
+Its aim was to: